ArgusOSS/Eye/README.md

 One dashboard to debug in a multi-cloud environment while being able to manage projects and get statistics over how much your services have gone down in the past with detailed API response time.

+Here is the <a href=https://eye-three.vercel.app/">demo</a> instance for this project!
+Backend would be plugged in soon to this.

 ## Docker set-up

 ```